 Extended Investigation Units 3 and 4

-VCE Extended Investigation at Virtual School Victoria is an individualised research subject aimed at academically able students wanting to engage with university level research.
-Self-motivation and resilience are essential for successfully completing this yearlong research project.
+Are you self-motivated and resilient?
+If you are interested in university level research than VCE Extended Investigation is for you.
+You will undertake an individualised research subject.
 Over the duration of the study, you will have the opportunity to formulate your own research question, engage with relevant academic literature, design an appropriate methodology, collect and analyse data, and finally, report on findings.

 A key focus of VCE Extended Investigation is to develop your ability to think critically.
 In order to complete this subject successfully, you are not expected to have an extensive knowledge of a field of study.
 The aim of the study is to provide you with the analytical skills and abilities to critically engage with expert knowledge in an area of your choosing.

-In Unit 3, students will develop the skills needed for construction and designing of research, explore the nature and purpose of research, identify a specific research question and develop critical thinking skills.
+In Unit 3, you will develop the skills needed for construction and designing of research, explore the nature and purpose of research, identify a specific research question and develop critical thinking skills.